PrestaShop/prestashop.github.io/content/news/posts/2025/autoupgrade-v7.0-release.md

 We are pleased to introduce the latest major release of the Update Assistant module (formerly known as 1-Click Upgrade).

 First launched in 2012, this module takes a significant leap forward with this new version, which is the result of several months of development and over 350 merged Pull Requests.
-As announced at the PrestaShop Developer Conference and [Live Update](https://build.prestashop-project.org/news/2024/live-update-november-2024/) in November 2024, this release pushes the boundaries of PrestaShop store updates even further.
+As announced at the PrestaShop Developer Conference and on the [Live Update](https://build.prestashop-project.org/news/2024/live-update-november-2024/) in November 2024, this release pushes the boundaries of PrestaShop store updates even further.

 What's new?
 A redesigned user interface, a new Command-Line Interface (CLI), optimized update management, enhanced performance, greater reliability, technical improvements, and brand-new dedicated documentation.
-Explore all the features of Update Assistant version 7 in the changelog below!
+Explore all the Update Assistant version 7 features in the changelog below!

 ## **Welcome to Update Assistant 7!**

-### A Brand-New User Interface: more intuitive and efficient
+### A brand-new user interface: more intuitive and efficient

 Update Assistant 7.0.0 introduces a completely redesigned interface for a smoother and more accessible experience.
 With a modernized design and simplified navigation, every step of the update process is now clearer and more intuitive.